Latent Space Modelling of Hypergraph Data: Practicalities

-To compute the smallest enclosing ball we can rely on the the miniball algorithm (see Section 3.2 of \cite{edelsbrunner2010}), which may be also be referred to as the minidisk algorithm (see Section 4.7 of \cite{berg2008}).
-Before providing the algorithmic details, we will first discuss the intuition behind this algorithm.
-In the discussion below, we will follow the explanation of \cite{edelsbrunner2010}.
+To compute the smallest enclosing ball we can rely on the the miniball algorithm , which may be also be referred to as the minidisk algorithm [Section 4.7]\citep{berg2008}.
+Details of this are given in Algorithm \ref{alg:miniball} and we refer the interested reader to \citep[Section 3.2]{edelsbrunner2010} for the intuition behind this.
+An alternative description of this algorithm can be found in \citep[Section 4.7]{berg2008}, and for efficient implementation of the \v{C}ech complex we rely on the GUDHI C++ library \citep{gudhi}.